Need Help with your iPad?

 Sophomores through seniors will be enrolled in a zero-credit course, EL344A - iPad Tutorials, through Canvas.
 Within the course a series of modules are available for learning how to use various apps on the iPad (e.g., Pages, Keynote, iMovie).
 Information is shared through written materials and video tutorials and a short quiz at the end of each module will let students check their learning.
 Badges for completion of modules will be awarded to students.

-Beginning in the fall semester, informal iPad user group meetings will be held at the various Elementary Education sites.
+You are also encouraged to participate in an iPad user group.
 These groups bring together iPad users, students and faculty, to discuss new apps and issues with commonly used apps.

 Where and when will I be able to get more information?